sinnoken/blastradius/README.md

 **Know exactly what breaks — before it breaks.**

-BlastRadius is a failure-impact analyzer for IGP (OSPF / IS-IS) backbone networks.
+BlastRadius is a failure-impact analyzer for IGP (OSPF) backbone networks.
 It answers the question every backbone engineer loses sleep over: *"If this component fails right now, what happens to my traffic?"*

 ---